How to Secure Your Network Infrastructure

 Network infrastructure is everything and anything that connects to an organization’s digital environment.
 It consists of hardware devices (think servers and hard drives), as well as software applications and network services.
 If it pertains to an organization’s digital realm, it’s part of their network infrastructure.

 This interconnectivity of every hardware and software device is a double-edged sword.
-It allows organizations to innovate, grow, and expand beyond a place-based structure, but it also puts them at high risk for attacks.
-Not only does that infrastructure contain valuable, often private data, it can be attacked and taken down at multiple points, crippling an organization’s operation which can lead to costly downtime, reputation damage and other long-lasting issues.
+It allows organizations to innovate, grow, and expand beyond a place-based structure, but it also puts them at higher risk for attacks.
+Not only does that infrastructure contain valuable, often private data, it can be attacked and taken down at multiple points, crippling an organization’s operation which can lead to costly downtime, reputation damage, and other long-lasting issues.

 Security Threats to IT and Network Infrastructure